irrdnet/irrd/docs/users/queries/graphql.rst

   statuses in the database.
 If omitted, the default is to filter on in_scope objects.
 Valid values are defined in the ``ScopeFilterStatus`` enum in the schema.
+* ``routePreferenceStatus``: filter on objects that have one of these route preference statuses in the database.
+  If omitted, the default is to filter on visible objects.
+Valid values are defined in the ``RoutePreferenceStatus`` enum in the schema.
 * ``recordLimit``: limits the query to return this many results.
 Related object query results (explained in detail later) do not count towards this limit.